ITenthusiasm/react-uncontrolled-inputs/README.md

 ---

 That's it, friends!
 I really hope this was helpful!
-If it was, please consider leaving a clap or sharing this article on Twitter. ([I'm here!](https://twitter.com/ITEnthusiasm)).
-Or, leave your thoughts in a comment!
+If it was, please consider leaving a clap or sharing this article on Twitter. ([I'm here!](https://twitter.com/ITEnthusiasm)) Or, leave your thoughts in a comment!
 Perhaps there's something I could correct?
 My hope is for this article to be a benefit to the community, and feedback helps with making improvements.
-I'm also considering contributing to the React docs -- if it would be considered helpful.
+I'm also considering contributing to the React docs — if it would be considered helpful.
 But I'll only know I should do that if this article was actually useful to people.

 I wanted to give a special thanks to [@kentcdodds](https://twitter.com/kentcdodds).
 Although Svelte was the framework that really helped me start learning my fundamentals, I didn't even notice or care about fundamentals until I started watching/reading some of Kent's resources.
 He's a gifted guy with _really_ good stuff on making React applications and writing tests.
 See https://kentcdodds.com/courses.
 Unfortunately, his courses cost money.
 But, if you can (reasonably) afford them, I'd say they're worth the trade (_especially_ during discounts).
 They're buy once, keep forever.
 If you don't want to purchase his courses, then at least check out the articles on his site.
 They're free, and they're certainly worth reading.

+— for the glory of Jesus Christ and the benefit of others, with a thankful heart